TULiberalArts/Anthropology/pages/student life.md

 ---
 title: Student Life
 permalink: /student-life/
-layout: page
+layout: tla_page
 keywords: 'undergraduate, GSA, resources, anthropology'
 description: Undergraduate and graduate resources.
 published: true
 ---
 Temple University Anthropology students get a fantastic education, but there’s more to college than what happens in the classroom.
 Anthropology students can join one of our three [student organizations](#undergraduate-anthropology-association-uaa) designed specifically for them.
 Students are also encouraged to seek grants, publishing deals, media coverage and various other [awards](#student-accomplishments-and-accolades) available to them.

 ## Undergraduate Anthropology Association (UAA)
 The Undergraduate Anthropology Association is a forum in which anthropology majors and minors can meet one another as well as interact with professors and graduate students.
 We include all areas of anthropological study: archaeology, anthropology of visual communication, biological anthropology, linguistic anthropology and sociocultural anthropology.
 We hold bi-monthly meetings where professors discuss their areas of specialization and we organize trips to museums and events, a graduate student panel, fundraisers, ethnic food nights, and other fun events.
 It's a great organization to become involved in, especially if you plan on continuing your studies in anthropology at the graduate level.
 For further information, contact the association's president, Emily Marron, [emily.marron@temple.edu](mailto:emily.marron@temple.edu) or use the association's email address, [templeuaa@gmail.com](mailto:templeuaa@gmail.com).

 ## Anthropology Graduate Student Association
 The Anthropology Graduate Student Association meets monthly to discuss ongoing developments in the department, to plan events, and to share questions, concerns and current work.
 We also get together for social events, to attend talks and exhibits, to discuss our research and other work, and to organize visitors to the department.
 We are open to suggestions and ideas, so if you are a graduate student in the department, please stop by our next meeting!
 Meeting information is disseminated through the department's graduate-student listserv.
 The association was established "to assist its members in all endeavors related to their success in the graduate division of Temple University's Anthropology department; this includes educational, peer, and faculty support."
 For further information, contact the AGSA President, Julien Ehrenkonig, [Julien.ehrenkonig@temple.edu](mailto:Julien.ehrenkonig@temple.edu).